xiaohai-huang/learning-notes/university/cab203-discrete-structure/020-bits.md

 $\bar{x}$ is used to indicate a string. (bar)

 The *j*th bit in $\bar{x}$ is $\bar{x}_j$ (j starts at 0)
 The bit at index 0 of a bit string, is the rightmost bit.
-In most situations,We count from the **right**.
+In most situations, We count from the **right**.

 The set of all strings of length $n$ is $\{0, 1\}^n$ (also called n-bit strings).